COVID: Germany extends lockdown until March | DW | 10.02.2021

-Leaders of Germany's 16 states and the federal government have agreed to extend lockdown measures until at least March 7.
-However, schools and hairdressers can open earlier.
+Leaders of Germany's 16 states and the federal government have agreed to extend shutdown measures until at least March 7.
+However, schools and hairdressers can open before that.

-The German federal government and state leaders agreed on Wednesday to extend a nationwide lockdown to March 7, beyond the previous February 14 deadline.
+Germany's federal government and state leaders agreed on Wednesday to extend the nationwide shutdown until March 7, beyond the previous February 14 deadline.

-While overall infection numbers in the country are declining, concern is high over cases of the new variants.
+Though overall infection numbers in the country are declining, concern is rising about new variants.

-The current lockdown began in November and was extended and toughened before Christmas, with the number of COVID-19 patients threatening to overwhelm hospitals.
-A leaked draft statement on Tuesday recognized Germany's progress in curbing the infections.
+The current shutdown began in November and was extended and toughened before Christmas, with the number of COVID-19 patients threatening to overwhelm hospitals.
+A leaked draft statement on Tuesday stated that Germany had made progress in curbing the rate of infection.

-Saxony's state premier Michael Kretschmer said Wednesday evening following the summit that further relaxation of restrictions would be discussed when the seven-day case index drops below 35 cases per 100,000.
+Following Wednesday's summit, Saxony State Premier Michael Kretschmer said relaxation of restrictions would be discussed when the seven-day case index drops below 35 cases per 100,000.

-A decision paper released after the meeting said that Chancellor Angela Merkel and the state leaders would meet again on March 3 to reassess the situation.
+A decision paper released after the meeting said Chancellor Angela Merkel and the state leaders would meet again on March 3 to assess the situation.

 Other measures that were discussed included: